 The Revelation of Jesus Christ is the final Book of the Biblical Canon.
 It announces its purpose and content in Revelation 1:19 as the Lord directs John, “Therefore write the things which you have seen, and the things which are, and the things which will take place after these things."
 We will find "the things which you have seen" in Chapter 1, "The things which are" in Chapters 2-3 and "the things which will take place after these things" listed in Chapters 4-22.
 Selecting the link to the right will take you to the list of specific studies, the Bible reference and the date on which the presentation is scheduled.
 Simply click on the word "Here" below any topic and you will find yourself in the PowerPoint presentation including the Word format commentary on that study.
 To hear the study taught, send an email to the author and the information including Teams URL for the live study at the time indicated.
 Welcome to our study of The Revelation of Jesus Christ.

-John was one of the earliest Apostles to Jesus Christ of the twelve.
-Andrew was a disciple of John the Baptist, found Jesus through the Baptist and told his brother, Peter.
+John was one of the earliest Apostles to join Jesus Christ of the twelve.
+Andrew was a disciple of John the Baptist and found Jesus through the Baptist.
+In turn, he told his brother, Peter.
 They were a fishing team who had a second boat manned by James and John who they invited to meet Jesus as soon as they discovered whom Jesus is.
 He was sentenced to life at the Island of Patmos.
 Released in about 96 AD, he was able to see the Gospels of Matthew, Mark and Luke before writing his own.
 The Canon also includes John's three letters and the Revelation described here.

 The Revelation of Jesus Christ was written by the Apostle John while he was imprisoned at the penal colony on the island of Patmos.
 Most scholars assign a date of 95 AD to its writing, but the formal writing was done upon his release from Patmos at the death of the emperor Domitian in 96 AD.
 John's writing of the Revelation is se3ldom questioned nor is there any significant documentation of such.
 The title of the book is accepted as The Revelation, The Revelation of Jesus Christ or the Apocalypse.
 It is noted the Greek word for revelation is apokálypsis or apocalypse.